LBD-Hackers/LBD-app-tutorial/readme.md

 1. [Load/Save RDF](https://github.com/LBD-Hackers/LBD-app-tutorial/tree/06_Save)

 ## 3. Load IFC
 In this step we will be loading an IFC.
+If you don't have one at hand you can use the typical [Duplex model](https://raw.githubusercontent.com/MadsHolten/BOT-Duplex-house/master/Model%20files/IFC/Duplex.ifc).

 We add a simple button (no styling for now) to the body of the HTML document above all the script tags.

 ```html
 <button>Load IFC</button>